iMissile/Self.Writing/Analysts/R_tools_and_links.md

 	- [Introduction to dplyr for Faster Data Manipulation in R](https://rpubs.com/justmarkham/dplyr-tutorial)
 	- [How dplyr replaced my most common R idioms](http://www.onthelambda.com/2014/02/10/how-dplyr-replaced-my-most-common-r-idioms/)
 	- [do()](https://cran.r-project.org/web/packages/dplyr/README.html).
 As well as the specialised operations described above, dplyr also provides the generic do() function which applies any R function to each group of the data.
+ - [Purrr](https://github.com/hadley/purrr).
+[Purrr 0.1.0 released](http://blog.rstudio.org/2015/09/29/purrr-0-1-0/).
+Purrr makes your pure functions purr by completing R's functional programming tools with important features from other languages, in the style of the JS packages underscore.js, lodash and lazy.js.
 - Apply family:
 	- [Repeating things: looping and the apply family](http://nicercode.github.io/guides/repeating-things/)
 	- [Vectorization in R: Why?](http://www.noamross.net/blog/2014/4/16/vectorization-in-r--why.html)